Betsy DeVos Defends Slashing Funds for the Special Olympics

 Last year, the Education Secretary donated part of her salary to the Special Olympics, according to Politico.

-The proposed budget includes $500 million for opening and expanding public charter schools and their facilities, in line with the department’s outlined priority of increasing access to school choice.
+The proposed budget includes $500 million for opening and expanding public charter schools and their facilities, in accordance with the department’s outlined priority of increasing access to school choice.
 DeVos, a charter school advocate, said in her prepared statement that the budget has been set “so that families can find the best educational setting for their children.”

 DeVos’ comments during the testimony were met with condemnation online.